 - 3.1.
 The National Planning Policy Framework 2018 (NPPF) sets out the Government's policy approach to achieving sustainable development.
 In relation to delivering a sufficient supply of homes, the NPPF requires that the needs of groups with specific housing requirements are addressed and reflected in planning policies (paragraph 61).
 Students are specifically listed as a particular group whose needs should be addressed. - 3.2.
 Planning Practice Guidance (PPG), updated in September 2018, states that local planning authorities should plan for sufficient student accommodation whether it consists of communal halls of residence or self-contained dwellings, and whether or not it is on campus.
 It states that encouraging more dedicated student accommodation may provide low cost housing that takes pressure off the private rented sector and increases the overall housing stock.
 The PPG encourages plan makers to consider options which would support both the needs of the student population as well as local residents before imposing caps or restrictions on students living outside of university-provided accommodation.
 Plan makers "need to engage with universities and other higher educational establishments to ensure they understand their student accommodation requirements".
 The city council is currently working with UEA to develop its new Development Framework Strategy, likely to be published in 2019.
 This will inform UEA's development requirements to 2036 as well as informing the preparation of the emerging GNLP. - 3.3.
 The 2019 NPPF places increased emphasis on housing delivery, introducing a Housing Delivery Test and a new standard approach for assessing housing need.
 Guidance relating to the Housing Delivery Test includes communal student accommodation in the calculation of housing need, with an assumption that 2.5 units of student accommodation equates to one unit of general market housing.
-If all 2,2951,930 units of student accommodation with current planning consent were to be built out this would equate to 918-772 units of housing, rising to around 1,288 units of housing if all pre-application proposals were progressed to approvable applications, granted consent and constructed.
+If all 1,930 units of student accommodation with current planning consent were to be built out this would equate to 772 units of housing.
 The NPPF also aims to build a strong and competitive economy, stating that significant weight should be placed on the need to support economic growth and productivity, and aims to ensure the viability of town centres.